6 Essential Tips for Website Design and Layout (from our professional in-house web designers!)

 Our own web designer, Sean Moran, states that a major thing when making decisions when it comes to website design is looking at the website and user flows from the perspective of the user, rather than your own personal perspective (which may be biased).
 Along with that, he emphasizes the importance of “truly understanding who your target user is and what their needs and wants are from your website.”

-On a similar note, our web designer, Erin Karper, highlights that easy to read website content, minimalistic text on the homepage that enticies the reader to click through to other internal pages, visual hierarchy that takes into account how visitors experience and navigate website content, and a website that is easy to understand and navigate are all essential elements of good web design.
+On a similar note, our web designer, Erin Karper, highlights that easy-to-read website content, minimalistic text on the homepage that entices the reader to click through to other internal pages, visual hierarchy that takes into account how visitors experience and navigate website content, and a website that is easy to understand and navigate are all essential elements of good web design.

 Some of the best design characteristics in website design center around providing an enjoyable and memorable experience to end users.
 Mainly, website design, layout, content copy, and technical logistics should work symbiotically to provide a wonderful impression of your brand and presentation of your services and products.